-“I do not expect anyone will ever have the opportunity of constructing another course like Cypress Point as I do not suppose anywhere in the world is there such a glorious combination of rocky coast, sand dunes, pine woods and cypress trees,” said designer Alister MacKenzie in 1932.
+“I do not expect anyone will ever have the opportunity of constructing another course like Cypress Point as I do not suppose anywhere in the world is there such a glorious combination of rocky coast, sand dunes, pine woods and cypress trees,” said designer Alister MacKenzie, who also crafted Augusta National, in 1932.

 The short seventh clings to the cliffs and plays a knuckle-whitening 220 yards across a canyon towards a treacherous green with the Cavalli Islands beyond.

 Ranked 5th in Golf Digest’s 100 Greatest Courses, Royal Dornoch in the far north east of Scotland is a veritable links classic.

 The second is often hailed as one of the great par threes but for sheer spectacle the 142-yard 10th hugging the white sand beaches of the Dornoch Firth might edge it.

 Watson is often quoted as saying that playing at Royal Dornoch “was the most fun I’ve ever had on a golf course.”

 “I never tire of this truly fabulous course,” tweeted veteran golf photographer David Cannon of Getty Images.

 16th hole, TPC Scottsdale, Arizona

 A par three with a twist.
 No stupendous views, or carries across chasms – just grandstands full of baying fans drinking, hooting and hollering.
 If you get nervous playing in front of your pals, imagine teeing off on the 16th at TPC Scottsdale during the week of the Pheonix Open, the rowdiest week on the PGA Tour.
 Where golf meets gladiators.